mobileink/gaem/README.md

     $ lein repl

-**CAVEAT** this was working, but it got broke in the process of figuring out how to make dev_appserver work.
-I'll fix it as soon as possible.

 This starts the repl and launches the webapp.
-You can nrepl into the repl, or you can edit the code and then do something like (compojure.core/compile 'myapp.user) to load the new code for the user servlet.
+You can nrepl into the repl from your editor, or you can edit the code and then do something like (load-file "src/test/user.clj") to load the new code for the user servlet.

+The advantage of dev_appserver is that it supports multiple servlets, and, well, it's the official test device.
+But it doesn't give you the interactive development process of a repl.
+On the repl, on the other hand, you get interactive development, but you can only run one servlet at a time.
+Fortunately you can easily switch among servlets by running load-file followed by ae/serve, and you can put this into a function with a short name.
+For example (from :repl-options in project.clj):

+	(defn request []
+	  (do (load-file "src/test/request.clj")
+	    (ae/serve test.request/test-request)))

+Now you can quickly recompile and serve a different servlet in the repl:

+	user=> (request)

+Eventually it would be nice to run the dev appserver (DevAppServerMain) in the repl but that's a lot harder to do than you might think.

 Step 4.
 Deploy to the cloud: